mickem/nscp-docs/manual/checks.rst

     "filter=core = 'total'"

+What this does is exclude any items which des not evaluate to false. n other words any items which does not have a core value equal to total.
-What this does is exclude all information which is not coming from the core "total".
-In the check_cpu command there a re values for each core as well as an aggregated total value.
+In the check_cpu command there are values for each core as well as an aggregated total value.
 This the above only shows us the total load and the load for each individual core is never used in the check command.

 Writing filters work exactly like the warning and critical expression we have seen before so we wont cover that again here.